Task-Aware Low-Light Enhancement for Robotics [GitHub]

 Unwanted fluctuations in brightness, often perceived as flickering, can detract from the visual appeal and clarity of images

 and videos.
-In this work, we address this challenge by implementing a condition on any brightness conversion that limits brightness
+In this work, I address this challenge by implementing a condition on any brightness conversion that limits brightness

 fluctuations to less than one Just Noticeable Difference (JND), effectively preventing perceptible flickering.